Ribhay27/Ribhay27/README.md

 # Hey there 👋 I'm Ribhay Singh

-🚀 Aspiring AI/ML & Data Professional | Final-Year Data Science Student @ ASU
-💡 Building intelligent tools with Python, SQL, and Databricks
+🚀 Data Science Graduate from Arizona State University 💡 Building intelligent tools with Python, SQL, and Databricks

 ---